celo-org/docs/blog/2022-02-21-introduction-to-celo-progressive-dappstarter.md

 :::info Redeploy contracts

-You can run **yarn deploy --reset **to force re-deploy your contracts to your local development chain.
+You can run **yarn deploy --reset** to force re-deploy your contracts to any chain.

 :::